 Students enrolled in this program of study would obtain up to 15 degree hours by completing basic law enforcement training at an ACLEST accredited academy and attending advanced courses presented by the Criminal Justice Institute of the University of Arkansas.
 Each grouping of allowable courses meets or exceeds the requirement of a minimum of 45 classroom hours to receive 3 hours of credit.
+For current law enforcement professionals only.

-Criminal Justice Institute Credits
+Criminal Justice Institute C redits

 Fifteen credit hours.

 Law Enforcement Administration 9

-Law Enforcement Electives

-+ (Arkansas Law Enforcement Training Academy) 6
+Law Enforcement Electives + (Arkansas Law Enforcement Training Academy) 6

 Required General Education Courses

 Three credit hours.

 ~ENG 1003 Freshman English I OR

 ~ENG 1023 Technical Writing 3

+See for General Education Requirements course descriptions.

++These hours are earned through completion of the Arkansas Law Enforcement Training

+Academy or its equivalent based upon the Commission on Law Enforcement Standards and

-+These hours are earned through completion of the Arkansas Law Enforcement Training Academy or its equivalent based upon the Commission on Law Enforcement Standards and Training.
+Academy or its equivalent based upon the Commission on Law Enforcement Standards and Training.
 Eighteen hours are required for this program.
 Students enrolled in this program of study would obtain the general education degree hours from a participating college or university of their choosing.